devopera/puppet-donagios/README.md

 Changelog
 ---------

+2015-01-22

+  * Added email alerting by default, but it can be disabled with user_alert = false

 2014-11-25

   * Made nagios sensitive to but not dependent upon doapache, but it does need a web server for admin UI